Installing and configuring ClamAV on Ubuntu

 sudo systemctl start clamav-freshclam

-You can also update the databases manually.
-To do this, download the main.cvd, daily.cvd, and bytecode.cvd files from the official ClamAV website.
+If you want to update the databases manually, download the files main.cvd, daily.cvd, and bytecode.cvd from the official ClamAV website.

 cp ~/Downloads/*.cvd /var/lib/clamav/